 Her parents, now — there’s an area which could use improvement.
 Maybe they sensed that their daughter’s situation was not a love match.
 In retrospect, Claudia never should have told her mother about the master and slave part at all.
 But she had been so thrilled about striking out into this new and tantalizing territory, and she had no one else to talk to.

 She never expected the nuclear meltdown that had ensued over the phone.
-Her mother had argued, and threatened, and cried, and eventually she’d contacted lawyers and friends of friends who knew deprogrammers.
+Her mother had argued, and threatened, and cried, and eventually, she’d contacted lawyers and friends of friends who knew deprogrammers.
 Her parents never seemed to understand that this was the life Claudia had chosen for herself, that this was what she wanted.
-In the end, her relationship with her parents had been strained to the point of fear.
+In the end, her relationship with her parents had been strained to the point of breaking.

 She was afraid to trust Lucas with them, knowing that they had filed papers twice to have him taken away.
-It was a good thing that her owner knew a competent lawyer or two.
+It was a good thing that her Master knew a competent lawyer or two.